 Environmental High rate of pollution and changing legislation for sustainability – Threat | Legal Continuous flux in the legislative framework for car manufacturers, with AI, Uber, environmental laws, etc. – Threat |

-The foremost reason for the low bargaining power of suppliers is the abundance of raw materials in the automotive industry (Akpinar and Vincze, 2016).
-This allows car manufacturers to switch suppliers and avoid dependence on a single supplier.
-This has also resulted in the absence of a single powerful entity among the automotive suppliers, as most are smaller entities.
+The primary factor contributing to the diminished bargaining power of suppliers is the abundant availability of raw materials in the automotive industry (Akpinar and Vincze, 2016).
+This abundance empowers car manufacturers to shift between suppliers, mitigating reliance on any single supplier.
+Consequently, the landscape is characterized by the absence of a dominant entity among automotive suppliers, with the majority being smaller entities.

 Review the Following: